ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99c-quiz-empirical-comparison.md

 <!--
 :::::::::: question ::::::::::
-Which sorting algorithm makes use of Insertion Sort's best case behavior?
+Which sorting algorithm makes use of Insertion sort's best case behavior?

 - [x] Shellsort
 - [ ] Heapsort
-- [ ] Radix Sort
+- [ ] Radix sort
 - [ ] Mergesort

 ::: hints
-- Which algorithm works by performing a series of Insertion Sorts on carefully selected sublists?
+- Which algorithm works by performing a series of Insertion sorts on carefully selected sublists?
 :::
 ::::::::::::::::::::::::::::::
 -->